There is good and bad news when dealing with Progressive in a car accident case. In this article, you will hear both the good and the bad.

 Leo’s car spun clockwise causing his driver side rear to hit Jon’s passenger side rear.
 Jon’s car then left the roadway on the left (east) side coming to rest facing South/East on the grass.

 I filed a consumer complaint, and filed a lawsuit against Leo.
-I didn’t serve Leo, so that I could save my client a few bucks.
+I didn’t serve Leo, so that I could save my client around $45.

-My client chose to accept the $10,000 instead of going after the assets of Progressive’s insured.
+My client chose to accept the $10,000 instead of trying to go after the assets of Progressive’s insured.
+In Florida, it is difficult (and sometimes impossible) to collect the assets of an individual.

-Sometimes, even in a clear cut case, you may have to sue Progressive to get fair value for your case.
+Sometimes, you may have to sue Progressive to get fair value for your case.
+This is true even in a case that you think is a slam dunk.

 My case: $10,000 Settlement (Gross) for a woman who claimed soft tissue injuries.
 A car, insured with Progressive, hit her car.
 It happened in Miami, Florida.